 The Scope of Money Laundering Regulations: Registration: Business has more than one Supervisor

-In the same way, where a business supervised by FSA is an accountancy service provider (ASP) and is not already supervised by a named professional body listed in Appendix 1 of MLR9 it should have two supervisors: FSA and HMRC.
-However, we have agreed with FSA that they will supervise the ASP activities and the business will not be required to register with HMRC as an ASP.
+In the same way, where a business supervised by FCA is an accountancy service provider (ASP) and is not already supervised by a named professional body , it should have two supervisors: FCA and HMRC.
+However, we have agreed with FCA that they will supervise the ASP activities in addition to the activity already supervised by the FCA, and the business will not need to register with HMRC as an ASP.

-We have agreements with FSA that where HMRC and FSA would both be supervisors for a business, FSA will supervise them and they will not need to register with us.
+We have agreements with FCA that where HMRC and FCA would both be supervisors for a business, FCA will supervise them and they will not need to register with us.
 This means that the only businesses that must register with us are:

-- money services businesses (MSBs) and high value dealers (HVDs) unless they are already supervised by FSA,
+- money services businesses (MSBs) and high value dealers (HVDs) unless they are already supervised by FCA,

-- and accountancy service providers (ASPs) and trust and company service providers (TCSPs) that are not already supervised by FSA or a professional body.
+- accountancy service providers (ASPs) and trust or company service providers (TCSPs) that are not already supervised by FCA or a professional body